HL7/davinci-deqm/input/pagecontent/guidance.md

 #### Measure Reporting

 Measure Reporting is done by a Reporter who has all of the data that is required to generate a report(s).
-Two profiles for measure reporting have been defined in this guide.
+Three profiles for measure reporting have been defined in this guide.

 The [DEQM Individual MeasureReport Profile] is used when a measure is reported for a specific patient.
-It contains all of the data that is relevant to generate the report including the measure outcome and is similar to a QRDA Category 1 report.
+It contains all of the data that is relevant to generate the report including the measure outcome.
 The MeasureReport(s) are packaged in a FHIR Bundle with Organization, Patient and any other resources that were used to calculate this measure.

+The [DEQM Subject List MeasureReport Profile] is used when a measure is reported for a list of subjects, and it also allows Individual MeasureReports be provided for each of the subjects in the population.

 The [DEQM Summary MeasureReport Profile] is used when a measure is reported for a group of patients at the conclusion of a measure measurement period.
-It  includes the measure outcome data and is similar to a QRDA Category 3 report.
+It includes the measure outcome data.
 Unlike the [DEQM Individual MeasureReport Profile], the report is typically transacted as a single MeasureReport report.

-Although several Summary reports may be transacted together as Bundle.
+Measure population determination SHALL be done as specified in the Quality Measure IG's section [Population Criteria](https://hl7.org/fhir/us/cqfmeasures/measure-conformance.html#population-criteria).
+This section describes how the appropriate population is determined for each subject when evaluating a measure.
+These populations are reported in the measure reports.

 #### Data Quality